linode/docs/docs/products/storage/block-storage/_index.md

 ### Resilient and Fault Tolerant

-Block storage volumes are configured with 3x data replication.
-This replication, ensures that your data is highly-available.
+Block Storage Volumes are configured with 3x data replication.
+This built-in redundancy ensures that your data is highly-available and protected from loss.

-### High-Speed Storage
+### High-Speed Performance

-Linode Block Storage is powered by a combination of large capacity HDDs and ultra-fast NVMe drives, offering a balance between price, performance, and capacity.
+Block Storage is powered entirely by NVMe SSDs storage devices.
+NVMe storage offers dramatically increased performance over standard SSDs, HDDs, or hybrid storage solutions.

+{{< note >}}
+**NVMe Block Storage** has been deployed to the Atlanta (USA) data center.
+All other data centers currently utilize a combination of NVMe SSDs and HDDs.
+This hybrid storage solution is less performant.
+{{</ note >}}

-### Scalable Storage
+### Scalable

 A Block Storage Volume augments the raw storage capacity of a cloud instance, which can be useful if your storage needs are greater than your computing demands.
 Because a Volume is scalable, it can adapt as your data grows in size.